 King threadfin stock assessment—Queensland Gulf of Carpentaria

-In 2020, Fisheries Queensland completed a stock assessment using the most current biological data, and commercial and recreational catch data to:
+In 2024, Fisheries Queensland completed a stock assessment on king threadfin in the Gulf of Carpentaria using the most current biological data, and commercial and recreational catch data to:

 • determine the sustainability of fish stocks